iscl-cm2019/iscl-cm2019.github.io/index.md

 them in the class.
 The participants will also be required to complete small projects.

-Grading will be based on class participation and leading the discussion of a paper, or a "replication/reproducion" of one of the papers discussed (3ECTS).
-Further course credits can be obtained by writing a term paper within the scope of the course.
+Grading will be based on class participation and homeworks (3ECTS).
+Further course credits can be obtained by a term project (6ECTS) and a term project described in a term paper (9ECTS) within the scope of the course.

 ## Requirements